Skip to content

 $registry->register('admin', AdminCoreSchema::class, 'core');

-// Additional schema from a plugin
+// Additional schema from a package

 $registry->register('admin', AdminExtendedSchema::class, 'extended');